Father accused of kidnapping son from Canada 31 years ago

 "I said, ‘Oh my God, my baby.'
 He said, 'Mommy, you have my eyes.'
 He hugged me and he kissed me and we held for a long time," Mann-Lewis said.

-Their reunion was the result of at least 200 tips from the public — all of which investigators said were taken seriously in Toronto and the U.S. — and three to four hundred interviews.
+Their reunion was the result of at least 200 tips from the public — all of which investigators said were taken seriously in Toronto and the U.S. — and 300 to 400 interviews.

 Asked if there was anything she would like to say to Mann, she responded: “I just thought it was sad for him to have done what he did.
 You never take a child from its parent, no matter what.”